Assert module

 • expected (*) – Test reference to evaluate against actual.

-• message (String) – Short explanation of the expected result.
+• message (string) – Short explanation of the expected result.

 Assert.notDeepEqual(actual, expected, message)